 Social media is the pinnacle of marketing — especially for small businesses.
 But tactics that worked yesterday might not work tomorrow.
 Algorithms change and new trends emerge, and it’s your job to keep up — with a little help.

-Here are the content types and advertising trends to keep an eye on in 2022.
-Plus, how you can leverage them to connect with your customers and grow your business.
+Here are the new social media content types and advertising trends to keep an eye on in 2022.
+Plus, how you can leverage social media trends and best practices to connect with your customers and grow your small business.

 Short-Form Video Content Will Remain Royalty

 If you haven’t begun to dabble in the realm of short-form video content, now’s the time.
 This past year TikTok surpassed a billion users, YouTube launched Shorts, and Instagram head, Adam Morrersi announced that the platform is now a video sharing app.

 Why is this great for marketing?
 A 2020 study by Wyzowl found that: